project-hadron/discovery-core/README.rst

 property manager, and the key value pairs that make up the component are all independent, giving complete flexibility and minimum code footprint to the build process of new components.

-This is what gives us the Domain Contract for each tenant which sits at the heart of what makes the contracts reusable, translatable, transferable and brings the data scientist closer to the production engineer along with building a production ready component solution.

 Installation
 ============